Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 |distance   |double   |61.6614648674555 |
 |renewed    |character|nr               |

-This data isn't particularly complex.
-We can see that we have several columns that appear useful.
-This data set is also already clean, but let's refer to  section \@ref(evaldata) in chapter \@ref(chapter4) to make sure that we are covering all of our bases.
-We know that this data is in good shape, we still have to deal with major issues that you face when running some operation on your data.
+This data is relatively simple.
+We have several columns that appear helpful.
+This data set is also already clean, but let's refer to section \@ref(evaldata) in chapter \@ref(chapter4) to ensure we cover all of our bases.
+We know this data is in good shape, but we still have to deal with significant issues you face when running some operation on your data.

-1. What sort of analysis mechanism will be useful to solve this problem?
+1. What sort of analysis mechanism will be helpful to solve this problem?
-2. Is this data structured and formatted in a way that I can use it?
+2. Is this data structured and formatted so I can use it?
-3. Are there missing values or other systematic issues that will cause a problem?
+3. Will missing values or other systematic issues cause a problem?

 Question one is easy.
 We can refer to our chart in section \@ref(fig:modelingdatachfour).
-This is clearly an example of calculating future, numerical values.
+This is an example of calculating future numerical values.

-For question two, different analysis techniques require different formats.
+For question two, different analysis techniques require other formats.
 We can see that a couple of columns are categorical.
 Let's go ahead and create two data sets.
 We'll dummy code our categorical data so that one data set only contains numerical values.

 ```r